- Events & Workshops

 An Overview of the Twink Frey Visiting Social Activist Program

 Each year, the Twink Frey Visiting Social Activist (VSA) Program brings to CEW a social justice activist whose work affects women and recognizes gender equity issues.
-The primary goal of the program is to build the capacity and effectiveness of social activists.
+One goal of the program is to build the capacity and effectiveness of social activists.
 This is accomplished by giving the VSA time, space and support to work on a project that would not be possible under the activist’s usual working circumstances.

-A four-week stay in Ann Arbor, Michigan, gives the selected activist time for reflection, research, planning and writing related to her area of activism.
-A stipend, housing and travel expenses are paid by the program.
+A four-week stay in Ann Arbor, Michigan, gives the selected activist time for reflection, research, planning and writing related to the area of activism.
+A $10,000 stipend, housing and travel expenses are paid by the program.
 Each VSA is required to create a product that will advance the future work of the VSA and potentially benefit other activists.
 This product may be a report, plan of action, communication strategy, training tool or other item relevant to the activist’s work.

 The VSA program is made possible through a generous gift from UM alumna Twink Frey and her husband James McKay.
 Learn more about the process for nominating or applying to become a Twink Frey Visiting Social Activist.

 An Example of Engaged Learning with a CEW Visiting Social Activist

 Student/Faculty/Staff Discussion of Ms. Smith's "Black Land" Topic